Picture: Henry Kuppen

 The OPM resource hub contains resources for owners and managers of oak trees which are or could be affected by OPM.
 These resources are designed to support owners and managers to understand and evaluate the risks associated with OPM and take the appropriate risk management actions.
 These resources are constantly under review and additional resources may be developed in response to particular needs, so it is worth re-visiting these pages to catch up on any recent developments.
-To be added to the OPM mailing list and receive regular updates please contact email@example.com.
+Please use this link to join the OPM mailing list and receive regular updates.

 If you suspect you have found an OPM nest or caterpillars please report it to us immediately via TreeAlert.

 A template management plan and detailed guidance for managing OPM risks on sites with public access.